-Kate assists a wide array of clients in policy matters involving Congress and the Administration.
-She has broad-based experience, both inside and outside of government, in policy areas that include financial services, financial technology innovation (fintech), energy, environment, conservation, agriculture, international relations, homeland security, budget, appropriations, tax, consumer protection, and government affairs.
+Kate has broad-based experience, both inside and outside of government, in policy areas that include financial services, financial technology innovation (fintech), energy, environment, conservation, agriculture, international relations, homeland security, budget, appropriations, tax, consumer protection, and government affairs.

 *Kate is not a member of the legal practice.